corrode/corrode.github.io/content/blog/list-comprehensions/index.md

 # tolkien_books = {"The Lord of the Rings", "The Hobbit"}
 ```

+Note that the notation is different from a list comprehension.
+Instead of square
+brackets, we use curly braces now.
-To collect into different types in Rust, just specify the type you want to
+In contrast, to collect into different types in Rust, just specify the *type* you want to
-collect into.
+collect into; the rest stays the same.

 ```rust
 let books = HashMap::from_iter(vec![